Perchlorate: On Mars

-Perchlorate was detected in martian soil at the level of ~0.6% by weight.
-It is was shown that at the Phoenix landing site it was present as a mixture of 60% Ca(ClO4)2 and 40% Mg(ClO4)2.
+Perchlorate was detected in Martian soil at the level of ~0.6% by weight.
+It was shown that at the Phoenix landing site it was present as a mixture of 60% Ca(ClO4)2 and 40% Mg(ClO4)2.
 These salts, formed from perchlorates, act as antifreeze and substantially lower the freezing point of water.
 Based on the temperature and pressure conditions on present-day Mars at the Phoenix lander site, conditions would allow a perchlorate salt solution to be stable in liquid form for a few hours each day during the summer.

 The possibility that the perchlorate was a contaminant brought from Earth was eliminated by several lines of evidence.
 The Phoenix retro-rockets used ultra pure hydrazine and launch propellants consisting of ammonium perchlorate or ammonium nitrate.
 Sensors on board Phoenix found no traces of ammonium nitrate, and thus the nitrate in the quantities present in all three soil samples is indigenous to the Martian soil.
 Perchlorate is widespread in Martian soils at concentrations between 0.5 and 1%.
 At such concentrations, perchlorate could be an important source of oxygen, but it could also become a critical chemical hazard to astronauts.

 In 2006, a mechanism was proposed for the formation of perchlorates that is particularly relevant to the discovery of perchlorate at the Phoenix lander site.
 It was shown that soils with high concentrations of chloride converted to perchlorate in the presence of titanium dioxide and sunlight/ultraviolet light.
 The conversion was reproduced in the lab using chloride-rich soils from Death Valley.
 Other experiments have demonstrated that the formation of perchlorate is associated with wide band gap semiconducting oxides.
 In 2014, it was shown that perchlorate and chlorate can be produced from chloride minerals under Martian conditions via UV using only NaCl and silicate.

 Further findings of perchlorate and chlorate in the Martian meteorite EETA79001 and by the Mars Curiosity rover in 2012-2013 support the notion that perchlorates are globally distributed throughout the Martian surface.
 With concentrations approaching 0.5% and exceeding toxic levels on Martian soil, Martian perchlorates would present a serious challenge to human settlement, as well as microorganisms.
 On the other hand, the perchlorate would provide a convenient source of oxygen for the settlements.

 On September 28, 2015, NASA announced that analyses of spectral data from the Compact Reconnaissance Imaging Spectrometer for Mars instrument (CRISM) on board the Mars Reconnaissance Orbiter from four different locations where recurring slope lineae (RSL) are present found evidence for hydrated salts.
 The hydrated salts most consistent with the spectral absorption features are magnesium perchlorate, magnesium chlorate and sodium perchlorate.
 The findings strongly support the hypothesis that RSL form as a result of contemporary water activity on Mars.